dmkfasi/ItemsFilter/README.md

-### You given an Item Entity and an Item Collection.
+### You are given an Item Entity and an Item Collection.

 ```php
 class Item